 The farm has over 8000 cacao trees, about 1000 coffee bushes and a variety of other fruit trees for use in the restaurant and also to attract birds.
-As members of the Toledo Cacao Growers Association we are committed to organic farming practices, so that all produce we grow for the restaurant is also wholly organic
+We are committed to organic farming practices, so that all produce we grow for the restaurant is also wholly organic

 Chocolate tours can be arranged - once you have tasted real chocolate you will know why it is called the food of the gods.
 Learn about the harvesting, fermenting and drying process and then see how authentic Mayan chocolate is ground on a stone matate into a paste, add sweetener to taste and enjoy.